Airbnb is an online marketplace connecting people who want to rent their homes with people looking for accommodation while travelling.

 You will need to create a profile to be able to make any bookings.

-It is important to have a good profile because hosts will be looking at it before confirming the reservation.
+A good profile is essential because hosts will look at it before confirming the reservation.

 Both the Airbnb website and the app are very user-friendly.